 Books from our library

 These books from our library would appeal to typographers, printers, and book collectors with varying interests.
-They are available on a first-come, first-served basis, will be shipped after payment is received, and may be returned within ten days for any reason.
-A small shipping charge may need to be made depending on your order.
+They are available on a first-come, first-served basis and will be shipped after payment is received.
+We cannot accept credit cards, but will accept checks or PayPal.
+We typically ship via USPS Priority Mail, so the shipping cost will vary, depending on the size of the box necessary and insurance, if required.
+We’ll certainly work with you to use the shipping method you prefer and will try to keep your costs for shipping as low as possible.
 If you are interested in any of these publications, have any questions, or would like any further information about any of these books, please send an email to firstname.lastname@example.org.

 By the way, we have borrowed very heavily, so to speak, from Wikipedia, for the brief description at the beginning of some entries, just in case some of you may not be familiar with that designer/printer/engraver.

 [PLEASE NOTE — THIS PAGE IS CURRENTLY UNDER CONSTRUCTION]

 “An American type designer, calligrapher, and book designer, Dwiggins (1880 – 1956) attained prominence as an illustrator and commercial artist, and he brought to the designing of type and books some of the boldness that he displayed in his advertising work.
 His work can be described as ornamented and geometric, similar to the Art Moderne and Art Deco styles of the period, using Oriental influences and breaking from the more antiquarian styles of his colleagues and mentors Updike, Cleland and Goudy.”